Observability is at a crossroads

 “Splunk’s licensing model is a tax on growth.
 Every new use case just means higher spend.”

-The pattern is clear.
-Organizations are investing more every year — but confidence is slipping.
+Organizations are investing more in observability every year — but confidence is slipping.
 Instead of helping teams move faster, observability has become a source of friction, frustration, and financial strain.

 The trade-offs leaders face

-In an ideal world, teams could retain and search all their observability data.
+In an ideal world, teams could retain and search all their observability data without worrying about cost constraints.

 But for most leaders, cost pressure shows up in familiar ways — filtering logs, archiving to cold storage, or offloading data entirely.